Introduction to forex scams

 7. Binary options trading scams

-Binary options can be regulated way of the exchange.
-This type of contract allows investors to speculate on an outcome, so if it is correct, the binary options trader receives a payout; if not, traders do not receive anything.
+The exchange can regulate binary options.
+This type of contract allows investors to speculate on an outcome, so if it is correct, the binary options trader receives a payout; if not, traders do not.
 Binary options are not a scam, but the trading community often sees this trading way as gambling.

 Forex trading scam risks mitigation

-Forex trading scam risks include the possibility of losing some or all of the original investment because of a lack of information or the fact that actual gains will much differ from an expected outcome or return.
+Forex trading scam risks include the possibility of losing some or all of the original investment because of a lack of information or because actual gains will differ significantly from an expected outcome or return.

 Recognizing Signs of Forex Trading Investment Scams